What is important is ensuring both adequacy and relevance of the Sums Assured, benefits and features.

 In Key Person Assurance Protection, the correct legal term is Life of Another - where one legal entity insures another legal entity, on the basis of ‘proving’ a financial insurable interest.
 In order to create a legal valid contract a clear demonstrating of insurable interest must exist at inception when the contract goes into force.

-I therefore believe my submission given the facts of the case set out the facts and advice pursuant!
+we therefore believe our submission given the facts of the case set out the facts and advice pursuant!
 Therefore all the facts of each case are relevant.

 Principally there is absolutely nothing written into statute about Key Person Assurance, and therefore no legislation exists, meaning univocal sanction.

-From my own personal experience entering into correspondence directly with HMRC for guidance is a fruitless practice as they will rightly never make comment.
+From our own personal experience entering into correspondence directly with HMRC for guidance is a fruitless practice as they will rightly never make comment.

 The stance of HMRC is that they will investigate taxation post event once they are able to study the forensic facts.